If there is anything to take away from the movie The Big Short, it’s that:

 What Is Micro Investing?

 More Gen Y-ers are figuring out that it is a good idea to start investing and, just like they do with so many other things, they are not letting themselves be constrained by the traditional options available to them.
-Between new electronic options for investing, penny stocks, and other, smaller investment options collectively known as micro investing, Milennials are taking advantage of new avenues to invest their money and reap returns.
+Between new electronic options for investing, penny stocks, and other, smaller investment options collectively known as micro investing, Millennials are learning how to get into the stock market.
+And they’re already starting to take advantage of these new avenues to invest their money and reap returns.

 So, how is the generation with the largest student debt and toughest looking future managing to invest so much?
 The answer involves approaching investment the way you build any good habit – starting small, doing it frequently, and building your way up.
 That is the essence of micro investing – replacing large startup capital with an “as you go” approach.